Adminixtrator/Adminixtrator/README.md

 ## Professional summary

-A machine learning engineer proficient in Python, C and C++.
+A Machine Learning Engineer proficient in Python, C and C++.
 With experience in Tensorflow, Django, Flutter, Deep learning and Data science, utilizing efficient communication, leadership and network skills to promote company advancements and boost overall performance.
 I believe I would be a valuable asset to your esteemed organization.

 ------------------------------
 <!-- ### Top projects -->